Our Focus Areas

 View more information about Oakland's internal operations Energy Group.

 Oakland Energy and Climate Action Plan - The Oakland Energy and Climate Action Plan (ECAP) was adopted by the Oakland City Council on December 4, 2012.
 The purpose of the ECAP is to identify and prioritize actions the City can take to reduce energy consumption and GHG emissions associated with Oakland by 36% below 2005 levels.
 The ECAP establishes GHG reduction actions, as well as frameworks for coordinating implementation and monitoring and reporting on progress.
 The ECAP will assist the City of Oakland in continuing its legacy of leadership on energy, climate and sustainability issues.
 Learn more about the development of the ECAP.

 The City and its partners throughout the community have made significant implementation progress on priority actions identified in the ECAP.
-These include adoption of the City's Green Building Ordinance, identification of Priority Development Areas, expansion of bicycle networks, participation in the Oakland Shines and Energy Upgrade California energy efficiency programs, release of the City's Zero Waste RFP, and many more actions that are advancing GHG reductions.
+These include adoption of the City's Green Building Ordinance, identification of Priority Development Areas, expansion of bicycle networks, participation in Energy Upgrade California energy efficiency programs, the City's ground-breaking Zero Waste programs, and many more actions that are advancing GHG reductions.
 View the November 2012 ECAP Implementation Progress Report.

 Oakland also participates in a number of sustainable city networks and initiatives, including:

 - ICLEI - Local Governments for Sustainability

 - East Bay Green Corridor

 Climate Adaptation - Oakland's Energy and Climate Action Plan (ECAP) includes a set of actions aimed at increasing local resilience and helping Oakland to adapt to the projected impacts of climate change.